Shadowgrafity/dotfiles/README.md

-# dotfiles
+# neovim dotfiles
-Basic Dotfiles for some of my programs
+Basic Neovim Dotfiles for my programming
+ - Contains LSP auto-complete and some linting for:
+   -  C#
+   -  JS
+   -  C++